Schmakus/ioBroker.lightcontrol/README.md

 ### **WORK IN PROGRESS**

+-   (Schmakus) Some different small bugfixes and code cleaning
 -   (Schmakus) Fix: Update for ioBroker Beta-Repo
 -   (Schmakus) Fix: Adaptive Color-Temperature (failure by reading settings minCt and maxCt)